To The Members

 1. FINANCIAL RESULTS

 b.
-The Manufacturing activities are carried out with principles and practices ofhighest standards in production and testing of formulations.
+Highest standards of principles and practices are followed in production and testing of formulations.

 c.
-The Products of various categories including cosmeceuticals external preparations dry powder injections liquid and lyophilized injectable preparations are being producedin manufacturing facilities.
+The Company manufactures Products of various categories including cosmeceuticals external preparations dry powder injections liquid and lyophilized injectable preparations.

 a.
-With overall growth of lyophilized product market demand for lyophilizedinjectables are expected to increase.
-Company proposes to enhance and improve it's existing infrastructure in order to cater increased requirement.
+With overall growth of lyophilized product market demand for lyophilized injectables are expected to increase.
+Company proposes to enhance and improve it's existing infrastructure in order to cater the increased requirement for lyophilized products.

 b.
 During the year under review the Company has received GMP approval from Philippines.
-The Company plans to initiate further international GMP approvals from PhillipinesUkraine and EU for its current manufacturing facility.
-With these GMP approvals companylooks forward to expand it's global business.
+The Company plans to initiate further international GMP approvals from PICS and EU for its current manufacturing facility.
+With these GMP approvals Company looks forward to expand it's global business.

-f.
-The Company tends to increase business volume by entering into new business relationship with large and medium scale pharmaceutical companies in segment ofcosmeceuticals dermatology and injectables.
+c.
+The Company tends to grow its business by entering into new business relationship with large and medium scale pharmaceutical companies in the cosmeceuticals dermatology and injectables segment.

 A. BOARD DIVERSITY